wesleychristelis/ngrx-poc/README.md

 **@reducers**
 Why is it called a reducer ?
+Because its signature is the same as the "reduce" functional programming operation
     *
 Reducers are used by the to to handle an ACTION that was dispatch.
 Inherently when a store recieves a dispatched ACTION.
 The Store will do nothing until the __reducer__ is defined.

 A reducers is a function that take the Current State of the store as a parameter, and the Action as a second parameter.
 It will then output a new Application State.
+Always create a new object and not mutate an existing object.

 Reducers get called after dispatching an action